| Inspection |

 Components and components location

-Rear Glass Defogger Switch Repair proceduresKia Cee'd JD Owners Manual: Driving in the rain
+Rear Glass Defogger Switch Repair proceduresKia Cee'd JD Owners Manual: Good driving practices

 ...